[Update: This post used to list 50 poetic forms for poets, but I’ve updated it with 100 poetic forms for poets. Because forms rock!]

 Be sure to check out each form.
-It might even make a good year-long challenge to write one form each week of the year (or every 4-5 days).
+It might even make a good year-long challenge to write two forms each week of the year.

 (Note: Click on the name of each form to read the full description in the original posts.)

 - Abstract (or Sound) Poetry.
 Abstract was a term used by Dame Edith Sitwell.